KacperPuda/AlgorithmsAndDataStructures/README.md

 # AlgorithmsAndDataStructures
- Projects from Algorithms And Data Structures course on IT in Gdansk University Of Technology.
+Projects from Algorithms And Data Structures course on IT in the Gdansk University Of Technology.

 EXPLANATIONS OF THE PROJECTS